dgroomes/react-playground/webpack/README.md

   * `npm install --save-dev @types/react @types/react-dom`
 * Use `allowSyntheticDefaultImports: true` in the TypeScript config
   * [StackOverflow answer: use `allowSyntheticDefaultImports: true` in React projects](https://stackoverflow.com/a/57555126)
+  * I don't know how this works, so I really need the reminder.
 * Webpack is probably the safest option.
   * Webpack is safest because it's "Google-ability" is strongest, the docs are extensive, and the feature set is huge.